top of page

 ..4.
 Church service

-The service in Hinduism is called Puja.
+The worship in Hinduism is called Puja.
 This traditionally takes place in your own home or in one of the countless temples and shrines.
 Different gifts are offered as sacrifices to each “deity”; including fruit and meat and blood.
 In earlier times even children are said to have been sacrificed; something that is detestable in God's eyes.
 The everyday life of Hindus consists of various religious rituals.
 This includes, among other things, worshiping images of gods and worshiping them with incense candles.
-Plants, animals, rivers and mountains are also viewed as divine and worshiped; including the cow.
+Plants, animals, rivers or mountains are also viewed as divine and worshiped; including the cow.
 In the Vedas, the religious texts of Hinduism, the cow is described as a sacred creature that must not be killed.
 It is said that various deities reside within the cow.

-Already in ancient times, gods in the form of animals were worshiped in al-most all pagan religions.
-However, the second of the Ten Commandments of the Bible expressly prohibits making an image of God.
+Even in ancient times, pagan “gods” were worshiped in the form of animals.
+However, God expressly forbids making an image of Him.
 This means that God may not be depicted or worshiped in this form either as an animal or as a human being.
 On the one hand, this is due to the fact that God is spirit and has no physical form.
-On the other hand, we humans should not reduce our all-powerful, all-knowing Creator to a transient creature.
-The Old Testament tells of how the Israelites - after God freed them from captivity in Egypt - contrary to God's clear instructions - made a golden calf to worship as God.
-As punishment for this, thousands of peo-ple had to die.
-As history progressed, God con-tinually had to judge the Israelites because they had turned away from the one true God to serve pagan idols.
+On the other hand, we humans should not reduce our all-powerful and all-knowing Creator to a transient creature.
+The Old Testament tells of how, after God freed them from captivity in Egypt, the Israelites, contrary to God's clear instructions, made a golden calf to worship as a god.
+As punishment for this, thousands of people had to die.
+As history progressed, God repeatedly had to judge his people because they turned away from their God to serve the "gods" of the pagans.

 ..5.
 Karma